 Why you'll love this easy almond butter recipe

-Noteworthy ingredients and substitutions
+Key ingredients and substitutions

 How to make homemade almond butter

-- Roast the almonds: Roasting the almonds at 350°F for 10-14 minutes allows the natural oils to be released from the almonds.
+- Roast the almonds- roasting the almonds at 350°F for 10-14 minutes allows the natural oils to be released from the almonds.
 Roasting also gives the almonds a bold, rich depth of flavor.

-- Allow the roasted almonds to cool: Once removed from the oven, cool the almonds completely before adding to the blender or food processor to prevent over-heating while blending.
+- Allow the roasted almonds to cool - Once removed from the oven, cool the almonds completely before adding to the blender or food processor to prevent over-heating while blending.

-- Start blending the roasted almonds: Add the roasted almonds to the blender and slowly turn it up to high.
+- Start blending the roasted almonds - Add the roasted almonds to the blender and slowly turn it up to high.
 You will want to use your tamper tool continuously to push the almonds toward the blades as you coax the almonds to get creamy.